iipajcii/iipajcii/README.md

 - 💾 **Git and Github (4/5)** - It was around 2019 where I learned about Git and late 2020 where I started uploading the projects to my Github regularly.
 Working with Git in my projects is a breeze and collaborating on a repository with other developers is manageable for me

 ### Some Knowledge and Skills
-Skills in this section I have knowledge on and personal experiecne using it but I don't use it often.
+Skills in this section I have knowledge on and personal experience using it but I don't use it often.
 - 🐳 **Docker (2.5/5)** - I know docker is a very useful tool that can be used to export and run projects run on many computers without trouble.
 I mainly use to to test out software, I don't really export with it, Git and GitHub are my current solutions.

+- 📦 **Webpack (2/5)** - I normally use Webpack through another framework such as Laravel Mix.
+I do know how to make simple `webpack.config.js` files from scratch.

 - 🖨 **Wordpress (2.5/5)** - Wordpress is great for making business sites and blogs like my website [Valley of Code](https://valleyofcode.com).
 However I find it easier to make a website myself; I find Wordpress restrictive. <s>I often find it as more of a restriction than a help, I have read a couple books and many articles on Wordpress  but customizing the sites is the hardest part for me.
 If I was writing a site with HTML, CSS, and JS I would have a better time using it but I don't have that unless I'm making a custom theme.</s> Perhaps I just need more practice but I don't use it unless I'm making a quick blog site.

-- ☕️ **Java (3.5)** - I have used Java in University to make things from Simple Console Applications to Desktop GUI Applications.
+- ☕️ **Java (3/5)** - I have used Java in University to make things from Simple Console Applications to Desktop GUI Applications.
+However I don't use it as a day-to-day programming language

 - 🗄 **Apache Server (2.8/5)** - Apache Server is what I normally use to run PHP Web Servers.
 I thus have knowledge on how to properly configure the server using the *apache2.conf* and *.htaccess* files.
 Most settings are rare for me to change such as showing the directory index, changing the server root, or creating a new `<Directory>`